 4. Reading material.
 If I’m traveling alone I often take the opportunity to journal, read my bible, or read People Stylewatch (which I didn’t have a copy of to show in this pic).
 Otherwise, I’m working on my computer on the flight.
 If I’m driving I don’t carry these things in my tote and opt to pack them in my suitcase instead.

-).
+6. Headphones.
+I switch between the Sudio Sweden headphones shown (HERE) and a pair of Shure headphones (HERE).
 While the sound quality on the Sudio pair is pretty good, I prefer the sound of the Shure headphones slightly more because the Sudio’s make more noise when the wire wobbles around.
 If your music is pretty loud it’s not really a problem, but I don’t like listening to music that loudly to protect my ears.
 However, the Sudio pair is easier to wear as the earbuds are simpler than the Shures.
-The Sudios look cuter too!
-They come in a bunch of different colors, and you can get 15% off your order with code PuttingMeTogether
+The Sudios look cuter too and they come in a bunch of different colors!

-.
+7. iPhone + charger.
 I forgot to include my phone charger in the pic too, but it MUST be in my carry-on.
 I’ve been stuck on long layovers one too many times with low battery and no charger to have learned my lesson.
 Also, in case I had to check luggage and it gets lost, I don’t want to be without a charged phone.
-Get my phone case HERE
+Get my phone case HERE.

 10. Snacks – because traveling hangry is the WORST.

-.
+12. Light cardigan.
 I get cold on flights, so I always bring an extra layer.
 (I’ve noticed window seats are colder than aisles, BTW.)
 But I try not to bring a super thick layer because like I’ve already said, I don’t like carrying heavy or bulky stuff through the airport.
 My extra layer needs to fit nicely in the tote, along with everything else, without taking up the entire tote.
 About 99% of the time I choose this mustard cardigan because it goes with everything!
-Find an almost exact one HERE
+Find an almost exact one HERE.

-.
+13. Tote.
 This has been the ultimate traveler!
 It’s also reversible, so you can use the black interior, or whatever color combo you get.
 I’ve had it for almost 3 years, and it’s great to travel with because it wipes clean easily.
-Get it HERE
+Get it HERE.

 Some things my husband would pack might include: